 Regional communities across Australia are benefiting from a number of Australian Government initiatives, including:

-- improving mobile phone coverage in black spot areas through the Mobile Black Spot Program
+- improving mobile phone coverage across Australia through the $380.0 million Mobile Black Spot Program;

-- reforming media regulation to remove outdated media control rules and strengthening local content provisions on regional commercial television
+- strengthening local content provisions on regional commercial television;

-- providing support to strengthen the online safety of all Australians and improve the digital literacy of older Australians
+- providing support to strengthen the online safety of all Australians and improve the digital literacy of older Australians; and

 - delivering tailored programs to support artistic and cultural expression, and participation and access to cultural experiences.

 The Communications and the Arts portfolio has a significant impact in regional Australia, with a number of entities delivering recognisable services nation-wide, including Australia Post, NBN Co Limited (NBN Co) and the Australian Broadcasting Corporation (ABC).

 The main contributor to the portfolio’s regional footprint is Australia Post, with over 4,300 staff across the Australia Post regional network (as at January 2019), including over 2,500 regional outlets.
 NBN Co also has a significant presence in regional areas with rollout of the NBN access network approximately 92% complete in regional Australia (as at February 2019).
 Finally, the ABC has over 630 staff located in and providing services to regional communities.
 These staff are not employed under the Public Service Act 1999.

 Only nine out of the 18 agencies in the portfolio employ staff under the Public Service Act 1999.
 As at 31 December 2018, the Communications and the Arts portfolio employed 2,216 staff under the Act.
 Of this total, 2,189 staff (98.8 per cent) are employed in Canberra, central Melbourne and central Sydney, 17 staff (0.8 per cent) are employed in other capital cities and 10 staff (0.5 per cent) in regional areas.